Picture your landing page as a car.

 Google’s powerful dynamic remarketing tag collects data like the ID’s of products that people view on a business’s website, the types of pages they viewed, and even the total value of those items.
 Then, it helps to serve advertisements based on that information to deliver a highly-targeted user browsing experience to users.

 With Facebook Custom Audiences, businesses can place pixels on their websites to track visitors of specific pages, and segment based on their actions.
-When someone visits a page with a specific Facebook Pixel, they are added to a list that marketers can later with ads.
+When someone visits a page with a specific Facebook Pixel, they are added to a list that marketers can target later with ads.